Valentin-Kolesnikov/MyRSA/README.md

 - Display of intermediate steps.

 ## How does it work?
-1. Open the .exe file or .py if you have an interpretator.
+1. Open the .exe file or .py file if you have an interpretator.
 2. You choose English or Russian.
 1 or 2, respectively.
 3. Write the message (one word).
 You can write uppercase and lowercase letters.
 4. Choose the prime number p that you want.